This post may contain affiliate links which won’t change your price but will share some commission.

 Beautifully decorated cut-out cookies for every celebration and holiday are totally attainable at home with this easy royal icing recipe for sugar cookies and a few tips & tricks to give you the confidence you need to try this technique yourself!

 I’ve shared three of my favorite sugar cookie recipes (classic cut-out sugar cookies, chocolate cut-out sugar cookies, and oatmeal rolled sugar cookies), but I can’t just give you a cookie recipe without sharing an easy royal icing recipe for sugar cookies, now can I?
+Be sure not to miss any of my cookie recipes!

 Easy Royal Icing Recipe for Sugar Cookies